-- webDAV file transfer over web (using WWW server) not so common, but good (port 80 or 443 - same as WWW) - Accompanied by calDav and cardDav to share calendars and address books over the network - SAMBA UNIX connection to Microsoft network shares (port 5445) - web "The Internet" for most of users (port 80 or encrypted 443) - IMAP (port 143 or 993) and SMTP (port 25 or 465) to connect to e-mail server and send mails - Messaging protocols like XMPP (Jabber and derived services like Google Talk or Facebook Messenger), IRC, ICQ, Skype, ... - And much more... - Port number can be changed in configuration of respective server service - All firewalls on the way must allow communication on given port
+- web "The Internet" for most of users (port 80 or encrypted 443) - IMAP (port 143 or 993) and SMTP (port 25 or 465) to connect to e-mail server and send mails - Messaging protocols like XMPP (Jabber and derived services like Google Talk or Facebook Messenger), IRC, ICQ, Skype, ... - And much more (see /etc/services)... - Port number can be changed in configuration of respective server service - All firewalls on the way must allow communication on given port some ports are commonly filtered in restrictive Wi-Fi networks or totalitarian countries